gregridgeway/COS-police-use-of-force/code/README.md

 # Code for verifying calculations

-- [`testCLcalculation.R`](testCLcalculation.R) A range of tests to ensure that the conditional likelihood calculation is correct.
+- [`testCLcalculations.R`](testCLcalculations.R) A range of tests to ensure that the conditional likelihood calculation is correct.
 This script is not used to produce any results for the article.
 It shows a range of tests that were used to ensure the correctness of the calculations

     - verify calculations are identical if using
         1. Complete enumeration (using arrangements::permutations)